shlokc9/Experiment-tracking-for-Diabetes-Prediction-using-MLflow-and-KubeFlow/README.md

 kubectl wait --for condition=established --timeout=60s crd/applications.app.k8s.io
 kubectl apply -k "github.com/kubeflow/pipelines/manifests/kustomize/env/platform-agnostic-pns?ref=$PIPELINE_VERSION"
 ```
-Wait for all the pods in kubeflow namespace to turn to "Running" state
+Wait for all the pods in kubeflow namespace to turn to "Running" state (Use `kubectl -n kubeflow get pods -w` to monitor pod status)

-Verify that the Kubeflow Pipelines UI is accessible by port-forwarding.
+On a seperate terminal session, verify that the Kubeflow Pipelines UI is accessible by port-forwarding.
 You can use this UI to manually interact with Kubeflow
 ```
 kubectl port-forward -n kubeflow svc/ml-pipeline-ui 8080:80
 ```

 Now we install MLflow using the following helm commmand
 ```
-helm install --create-namespace mlflow --namespace mlflow community-charts/mlflow --version 0.7.19 --set service.type="NodePort"
+helm repo add community-charts https://community-charts.github.io/helm-charts helm repo update helm install --create-namespace mlflow --namespace mlflow community-charts/mlflow --version 0.7.19 --set service.type="NodePort"
 ```
+Wait for all the pods in mlflow namespace to turn to "Running" state (Use `kubectl -n mlflow get pods -w` to monitor pod status)

 To view the MLflow UI, we need to fetch the MLflow tracking server URI.
 Run following set of commands to get the URI
 ```